VasilyShelkov/Robot-Waiter-Graphics/README.md

   -	Set down items onto table…
   -	Buttons to start/stop/reset the animation

-### 4. Camera should point towards center of room, user should be able to use the mouse to rotate the camera around the scene.
+### 4.	main.Camera should point towards center of room, user should be able to use the mouse to rotate the camera around the scene.

 ### 5. Add the ability to switch to the view of the robot.

 ### 6. Add multiple robots to the room.

+Commands:

+Run : java -cp .:./Robot-Waiter-Graphics/:./lib/gluegen-rt.jar:./lib/jogl-all.jar: main.MainFrame